mruzomberka311/EazyShop/README.md

 ## User Stories

-List the user stories that guided the development of your application.
-Format these stories as: "As a [type of user], I want [some goal] so that [some reason]."
+- As a user, I would like to have the queries requesting categories to work.

-- As a user, I want to be able to input my data, so that the application can process it accordingly.
+- As a user, I would like my program to work without any errors.
-- As a user, I want to receive immediate feedback, so I can understand what to do next.
+-As a user I would like to log in to authenticate orders.

 ## Setup